textileio/lotus-devnet/README.md

 # Lotus Devnet
 Runs a Lotus Devnet using a mocked _sectorbuilder_ which can be accesed as a real Lotus node through the API.
-This code is experimental.

-The devnet code is always up to date with the latest `master` Lotus branch.
+The devnet code is always tried to be updated with Lotus `master` branch.

 ## Run
 You can run the devnet with: